 - Go see something (an attraction, building, park) in your hometown or nearby that you’ve never visited before.

 - Watch an hour of your favorite childhood cartoons (for me: Looney Tunes) :)

 - Take a hike.

-- Hand write a note or card to someone and mail it.
-We all love receiving snail-mail (that’s not bills), but it’s almost nonexistent nowadays.
+15. Hand write a note or card to someone and mail it.
+We all love receiving snail-mail (which are not bills), but it’s almost nonexistent nowadays.

-- Make cookies and take them to your local police and/or fire department.
+20. Make some cookies and take them to your local police and/or fire department.
 They SO appreciate this!

 You get the idea!
 Come up with your own additions to put onto this resolution ideas list (share them below in the comments if you have some good ones and you’ll help others).

 Finally, I wish each and every one of you a healthy, happy and prosperous 2017 and thank you most sincerely for continuing to follow me into the new year.
 I hope to have a newsletter that I will send out just once a month, and hope to begin some new features on my site.
 If you have any suggestions or ideas for me, I’d love to hear them; just leave them in the comment section below.